 Shopping Tips for the June Birthstones

-Natural and cultured pearls have a grittiness which is best felt by rubbing it against your teeth.
+Rub natural or cultured pearls against your teeth if you want to feel the grittiness.
 Imitation pearls and mother of pearl do not have this.

 Moonstone, ideally, should be almost transparent and have a blue sheen.
 Other colors, from orange to green are available at lower prices and will suit all budgets.
 Blue moonstones rarely occur over 15 carats, but white moonstone appears in single gems weighing hundreds of carats.
 Each color has its own appeal, so you should consider the setting.

 Alexandrite, if you find it at all, is likely to be more expensive than the equivalent diamond, ruby, emerald or sapphire.
 Most stones are in the hands of collectors, and the few stones appearing for sale aren’t available for long.
 Should you be lucky enough, the most important factor is the level of color change.
 The brighter the colors and the more dramatic the change, the better.

 You should always wipe pearls with a damp cloth after every wearing, to remove any sweat or other substances which will damage the outer layer of the nacre.
 Wash moonstone and alexandrite with warm water and mild soap, before drying with a clean lint-free cloth.